g0thier/hightest/README.md

 ## Files

+- `automate_quiz_ISTQB_FR.ipynb`: Jupyter script for automating the ISTQB quiz.
 - `report_quiz_ISTQB_FR.json`: Contains the results of the quiz execution.
+- `reporting.py`: Module for generating success and error messages.
-- `automate_quiz_ISTQB_FR.ipynb`: Jupyter script for automating the ISTQB quiz.
+- `requirements.txt`: Contains the list of modules needed for the project.
 - `yopmail.py`: Module for creating random email addresses and access to is mailbox.

-- `requirements.txt`: Contains the list of modules needed for the project.
-- `reporting.py`: Module for generating success and error messages.
+## License

+MIT License

+Copyright (c) [2023] [Gauthier Rammault]